 Offering – Hard liquor is poured over the henna.

-Offering – Raw honey is poured into the bowl and everything is ground together to make a paste.
+Offering – A wyrd item with the stasis trait is poured into the bowl and everything is ground together to make a paste.

 Act – The Magus meditates before the bowl for at least a minute.